What Is Caribbean Green Seasoning?

 Add all the ingredients into a blender with the salt.
 Add three tablespoons of water to help the blending process.

-Whizz all the ingredients in the blender to get a coarse consistency as shown below.
+Whizz all the ingredients in the blender or food processor to get a coarse consistency as shown below.

 Store in an air-tight jar.